This blog may contain affiliate links. Read our disclosure policy for more info.

 Featuring an indoor pool and a hot tub, this budget-friendly option in Central Kelowna is a great option.

-At Econo Lodge Inn and Suites you’ll also find free parking, an on-site Asian food restaurant, and a fitness center.
+At Econo Lodge Inn and Suites, you’ll also find free parking, an on-site Asian food restaurant, and a fitness center.
 The rooms here are spacious, and some come with a kitchenette (with microwave and fridge).
 This centrally-located hotel in Kelowna is ideal for families with its smart mix of amenities and reasonable prices.

-Rooms here start from about $119 CAD, including an American breakfast.
+Rooms here start from about $131 CAD, including an American breakfast.

 $ – Kelowna International Hostel

-Just a 5-minute walk from the lakefront and the lovely beach at Strathcona Park you’ll find Kelowna International Hostel.
+Kelowna International Hostel is just a 5-minute walk from the lakefront and the lovely beach at Strathcona Park you’ll find Kelowna International Hostel.
 For travelers on a tight budget, you can’t really find a better place to stay in Kelowna than this.

 The rooms here are basic but comfortable, and you can choose from a private room with a shared bathroom or a bed in a dorm room.
 Free limited parking is available.

 The location is in South Central, near the Kelowna Hospital.
-You can easily walk to downtown Kelowna from here in about 20-minutes.
+You can easily walk to downtown Kelowna from here in about 20 minutes.

 Rooms here are approximately $30 CAD for a bed in a shared dorm.